XcalableMP/manual/en/gmove.rst

    !$xmp gmove
       a(10:14) = c

-In the previous example, duplicated array and scalar variable are local copied to distributed array.
+In this example, duplicated array and scalar variable are local copied to distributed array.
 For this reason, communication does not occur.

 Communication between distributed arrays with different division dimensions